 The College of Radiologic Technology program consists of general education subjects and professional subjects.
 Students in their fourth year are assigned to accredited training hospitals in La Union and Baguio City for their internship program.

 The College of Radiologic Technology is offered in response to the need of the country for medical imaging technologists who are competent to deliver the full spectrum of Radiologic Technology services required in Modern Health Care.

-To prepare students for necessary knowledge, skills, and attitude for service by providing academic and clinical training in the field of Radiologic Technology and promoting growth and development in the student as an individual and a member of the community.
+To prepare students for the necessary knowledge, skills, and attitude for service by providing academic and clinical training in the field of Radiologic Technology and promoting growth and development in the student as an individual and a member of the community.

-The CPRT accepts its essential role in enhancing relevant and responsive education in the field of physical and respiratory therapy believing that this will ensue into a competent and knowledgeable individual imbued with Christian values.
+The CRT accepts its essential role in enhancing relevant and responsive education in the field of physical and respiratory therapy believing that this will ensue into a competent and knowledgeable individual imbued with Christian values.